nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

     npm install gulp node-sass gulp-sass --save
     ```

-4. (Optional) If you want to use our [Nunjucks](https://mozilla.github.io/nunjucks/) macros, you will need to install Nunjucks.
+4. If you want the option to use our [Nunjucks](https://mozilla.github.io/nunjucks/) macros, you will need to install Nunjucks.
 [Nunjucks macros](https://mozilla.github.io/nunjucks/templating.html#macro) allows you to define reusable chunks of content.
 It is similar to a function in a programming language.

     ```
     npm install nunjucks --save